 Setup New Cluster: which establishes the current server as an independent cluster of one node, to which other nodes can subsequently be added.

 Join Existing Cluster: which establishes the current server as a node that is part of a pre-existing cluster.

 These procedures, which include establishing credentials for administrator-authentication, are described in detail in Create a Cluster.
 The remaining information on this page assumes that a cluster of one node has been established.
 The features of the console will be portrayed in their entirety, as visible to the Full Administrator.

 Once the cluster is running, all its administrators must authenticate, in order to access its features.
 Therefore, when port 8091 is accessed by means of the browser, the following interface is displayed:

-Enter username and password, and click on the Sign In button to access the console.
+Enter username and password, and left-click on the Sign In button to access the console.